osiau/GIS713DataChallenge/index.md

 twitter-worthy map; Caption by Muyiwa
 ![github](https://pages.github.ncsu.edu/chaedri/Data-Challenge-GIS713/images/centroids.png)

+### Is this difference even statistically significant?
+Basic box plots; not sure significant...

 #### But could that be correlation, not causality?
-There could be some other co-variate that causes this pattern.
-Furthermore, is this difference even statistically significant?

-Basic box plots

-#### Core plots

 These are all the covariates we considered.
 Along with some images of these datasets (non-exhaustive)

 ##### Unemployment